 The system was installed in late summer 2012 and operated for about 2 months and then shut down for winter.
 In 2013 and 2014 the system was started in the spring and shut down in the fall, operating a total of about 12-13 months.
 During these 3 years, the Conservation Fund documented results through water testing, water measurements, and video.
-In 2014, 4 additional diffusers were added to the system and the area of aeration increased by about 4 acres.
-Here are some photos from before the system was installed.
+In 2014, four additional diffusers were added to the system and the area of aeration increased by about 4 acres.
+Here are some photos of the lake prior to installation of the system.

-Here are some photos taken in summer of 2014 after the system had been in operation about 11 months total.
+Here are some photos taken in summer of 2014 after the system had been in operation about 11months.

 The inversion oxygenation system significantly reduced milfoil growth and improved water quality.
 Residents were able to use the lake again for enjoyment and water sports.
 Residents are also reporting improved fishing in the lake.
 In addition, water column depth increased due to the reduction of organic sediments (muck).
 Although not able to be captured with photography, here is a chart showing the improvement in water depth.
-Brown is prior to the system being installed, and blue is about 12-13 months later.
-The last measurement is the control point outside the area where the system is operated.
+Brown bars represents the depth at sampling points prior to the system being installed, and blue bars represent the depth at those points 12 months later.
+The bars farthest to the right represent the control point outside the area where the system is operated, where no changes occurred.

-With these results in hand, the Conservation Fund was successful in receiving a permit from the State to expand the system yet again in 2016.
+With these results in hand, the Conservation Fund was successful in receiving a permit from the State to expand the system in 2016.